 We’ve all been there.
 You arrive at the butcher counter or grocery store to buy some tasty pork, only to be completely overwhelmed by the sheer choice of pork cuts on offer.

 Your mind starts racing.
-Should I choose a loin or a fillet?
+Should I choose a pork loin or a fillet?
 Is a pork butt really a delicious option?
 Can I cook all these cuts the same way?

 If you’ve ever been confused by the different types of pork cuts available, we’ve got your back.
 Our ultimate guide will help you identify the main types of pork cut and advice on how best to cook them for mouth-watering results.